-A range of employability skills.
-Examples include good communicator, motivation, reliability, and adaptability.
+A range of qualities.
+Examples include good communicator, motivated, reliable, and adaptability.

-Qualifications – these are evidence of personal skills, functional skills and employability skills
+Qualifications – these are evidence of personal skills and functional skills

 Personal skills include:

-Using ICT – operating a computer, using basic systems, learning new applications and using telephones and other technology to communicate.
+ICT: Operating a computer, using basic systems, learning new applications and using telephones and other technology to communicate

 Information from www.wowbc.co.uk

 Prefer to speak to one of our friendly team?

 No problem - chat, talk or meet us face-to-face

 One Stop Shop, Oldbury Council House, Freeth Street, Oldbury, B69 3DB